zopefoundation/ZConfig/doc/zconfig.rst

 Configuration Syntax
 ====================

+..
+Unless we're talking about the schema, nginx syntax is closest
+.. to zconfig (those that use %import won't lex with XML)

+.. highlight:: nginx

 Like the :mod:`ConfigParser`
 format, this format supports key-value pairs arranged in sections.
 Unlike the :mod:`ConfigParser` format, sections are typed and can be